DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-08-03-what-is-a-thread-in-java.md

 ---
 layout: post
-title: What is thread in Java
+title: What is a thread in Java
 bigimg: /img/image-header/yourself.jpeg
 tags: [Multithreading]
 ---